 The overall design seeks to enhance pedestrian, bicycle, and vehicular access through a combination of on-site and public domain improvements.
 The primary main pedestrian access from Abundance Road is located at the northeast corner of the site and is directly linked to the main public bus and private vehicle drop off points also on Abundance Road.
 A new 1.5m wide shared footpath along Abundance Road will link to the existing footpath network that serves Ferodale Road.
+A new 1.2m wide footpath will be provided on the western side of Abundance Road along Ferodale Road connecting to the kiss and ride drop off zone and bus stop on Ferodale Road.
 The existing footpath network in Medowie extends to 2km, allowing students to safely access the school via walking or cycling.